O Holy Night sheet music for all instruments, free!

 If you are looking for an easy beginner solo or piano duet, you'll find it at the "Oh Holy Night" sheet music page.

 Do you want to see your students' eyes light up?

 Just ask them if they have ever heard this Christmas song, and start to play the first line of "O Holy Night" chords.

 If they have ever heard it before, they will LONG to play it.
 Here is a moving video of the story told by "O Holy Night," Josh Groban singing:

-Here is page 1 of the lead sheet O Holy Night sheet music, available here free in 3 keys:
+Here is page 1 of the lead sheet O Holy Night sheet music, available here in 4 keys.